mrzacsmith/four-three-sprint-challenge-auth/README.md

 Your finished project must include all of the following requirements:

-- [ ] An authentication workflow with functionality for account creation and login implemented inside `/auth/auth-router.js`.
+- [ ] An authentication workflow with functionality for account creation and login implemented inside `api/auth/auth-router.js`.
 A `user` has `username` and `password`.
 Both properties are required.
 - [ ] Middleware used to restrict access to resources for non authenticated requests.
-Use the file: `./auth/authenticate-middleware.js` as a starting point.
+Use the file: `api/auth/auth-middleware.js` as a starting point.
-- [ ] Configuration for running tests using `Jest`.
-- [ ] A **minimum o 2 tests** per API endpoint.
+- [ ] A **minimum of 2 tests** per API endpoint.
+Use the file `api/server.test.js` as a starting point.

 **Note**: the database already has the users table, but if you run into issues, the migrations are available.